tenderlove/dnssd/README.txt

 == REQUIREMENTS:

 * OS X
-* The dns-sd library on other operating systems (or dns-sd shim)
+* The dns-sd library on other operating systems
+* avahi 0.6.25+

 == INSTALL: